I Touched the Feet of Jesus, Well Sort Of

-My experience with the unknown was intimidating, but necessary when it involves a long unpredictable illness.
+My experience with the unknown was intimidating, but necessary when it involves a long, unpredictable illness.
 Trusting professional caregivers is essential.
 However, we have to be open to how God answers prayers.
 My faith tested with a roller coaster of a health crisis, so, I was going for a second opinion to Johns Hopkins University.
 Some illnesses complicate life, they don't fit into the proverbial box, because of this, my favorite Doc suggested I visit the renowned hospital, hoping to gain input on my treatment options.

 The exciting thing, regardless of what the day entailed, we would make our way to the infamous statue of Jesus.
 It was known as a prominent landmark at this facility.
 I'd heard of this exquisite piece before heading to Hopkins.
 My desire to touch it was almost more compelling than the visit to the specialist, and for me more important.

-I noticed the raw emotion I was feeling was giving way to a strange curiosity as I saw the true battle of poverty on the outskirts of the University property.
+I noticed the raw emotion I was feeling was giving way to a strange curiosity as I saw the actual battle of poverty on the outskirts of the University property.
 This renowned city had not gone unscathed by time and decay.
 Like a broken down body, it too has suffered internal changes and a simultaneous almost desperate attempt at revitalization.
-Funny how the disease of this city matched the disease in me!
+Funny how the disease of this city matched the condition in me!

-The facility stands for, research and new discoveries, and thus we may expect the possibilities of healing to spill over into the area in a profound way making it a city of hope!
+The facility stands for, research and discoveries, and thus we may expect the possibilities of healing to spill over into the area in a profound way making it a city of hope!
 Disappointment attempts to capture me as we get sucked into the possible fears of an inner city.
 We lock the doors as the neighborhood reflects a lack of safety with a haphazard presence of guns and drug activity.
-Children are alone and elderly couples sit amongst the ruins of what was once their haven.
+Children are alone, and elderly couples sit amongst the ruins of what was once their haven.